gilad-rubin/daft-func/README.md

 ## Philosophy

-DAGFlow embodies the principle that **complex systems should be built from simple, composable primitives**.
+daft_func embodies the principle that **complex systems should be built from simple, composable primitives**.
 By reducing DAG construction to function decoration and leveraging Python's type system, we create a framework that is:

 - **Easy to understand**: Functions and decorators, nothing more
 - **Easy to test**: Pure functions with clear inputs/outputs